 How do your invoicing and billing work?
 What type of milestone payments would you be expecting?

-What is your overall process like, will I have a chance to have an overall view of how you will be getting through the design phase right through the launch and know what to expect?
+What is your process like?
+Will I have an overall view of the various phases, design through launch, so I know what to expect?

 This is a really important question because, quite honestly, some designers just wing it while other web design firms have a step-by-step process.
 That process is important so that things aren't left out or forgotten.
 It also ensures the client doesn't get frustrated feeling like there is no movement towards completion.